 Essential Oils are highly concentrated, each drop is so powerful.
-To powerful to be used alone on the skin, they must be diluted first.
 It is important to use carrier oils for essential oils before applying them topically.

-Can some oils be used "neat" (applied directly to skin)?
-Yes, in rare cases and it must be a skin friendly oil (not a hot oil).
-For example, lavender oil on a bee sting.
+Can essential oils be used "neat"?
+Neat simply means applied directly to skin.
+The answer is yes, in rare cases and it must be a skin friendly oil (not a hot oil).
+For example, lavender oil on a bee sting or minor burn directly on the affected area can be a quick remedy.
+People with sensitive skin need to use extra precaution too.

 What is Your Favorite Carrier Oil to Use with Essential Oils?